 Students must supply the Health Office with an insurance prescription card (uploaded into SchoolDoc or presented as a paper copy on Registration Day).
-Co-payments for prescriptions are typically taken from a student's SRE account unless they would prefer to use cash or a personal credit card.
 Prescription medications need to be presented to the pharmacy in paper form or sent electronically to the pharmacy directly from the prescribing physician's office.
 This can be accomplished in several ways and can be discussed with our School Nurse.
 One option that has been successful in alleviating refill difficulties throughout the year has been to set up an appointment with the doctor we utilize through North Bridgton Family Practice, who will follow the student's medication needs throughout the school year.